A How-To Guide for Fence Restoration

 Project step-by-step (13)

-Power washers are aggressive as a fence cleaner.
-They'll strip the wood as well as clean off the dirt and grime, but you can also erode the wood too deeply and ruin it.
+Pressure washers (also called power washers) are perfect for cleaning a fence, especially the really grimy ones.
+But you have to be careful as they can erode the wood too deeply and ruin it.
 The key is to use the right sprayer tip and technique.
-In any case, the power washer's spray will slightly raise and roughen the grain on smooth wood.
-That's actually good—it allows more sealer to soak in and improves the finish.
+In any case, the power washer’s spray will slightly raise and roughen the grain on smooth wood.
+That’s actually good—it allows more sealer to soak in and improves the finish.

-To avoid damaging the pump, don't run the power washer without first filling the pump and hoses with water.
+To avoid damaging the pump, don’t run the power washer without first filling the pump and hoses with water.
 To do this, attach a garden hose and the power washer hose to the machine, snap in a 25-degree tip onto the end of the wand, turn on the garden hose spigot and hold down the trigger on the wand until water squirts out for an easy fence cleaner.
 Release the wand trigger and start the engine.
-If it's hard to pull the start cord, pull the wand trigger to release the water pressure.
+If you’re having trouble with the starter cord, pull the wand trigger to release the water pressure.

 Clear the area along the fence by tying back plants that are growing alongside it.
 Wear water-repellent clothing—you will get wet from the spray.